jellyfin/jellyfin-sdk-kotlin/README.md

 ```

 With multi-server connectivity it is not recommended to keep a global ApiClient instance, or pass an ApiClient around the application.
-Instead keep a factory that will resolve the appropiate ApiClient instance depending on context.
+Instead keep a factory that will resolve the appropriate ApiClient instance depending on context.
 In order to help with this, ConnectionManager has a GetApiClient method that accepts a BaseItemDto and returns an ApiClient from the server it belongs to.

+# Android Usage #

+Android is fully supported, and special subclasses are provided for it:

+- AndroidConnectionManager
+- AndroidApiClient

+AndroidApiClient includes a getImageLoader() method that will return a Volley ImageLoader.

 Special thanks to [Tangible Software Solutions](http://www.tangiblesoftwaresolutions.com/ "Tangible Software Solutions") for donating a license to our project.